alekseyrybalkin/dotfiles/README.md

 # linux-home

-Collection of dotfiles and settings for my linux machines.
+Collection of dotfiles and settings for my linux & bsd machines.

 ## License